ascalamogna/portfolio/src/pages/07-16-2017-egypt/index.md

 ### BACKGROUND

 The International Food Policy Research Institute (IFPRI) approached Development Seed to build a platform that would allow them to track the progress of agricultural projects all over Egypt.
-The platform needed to be displayed in two languages, English and Arabic, a right to left language.
-IFPRI also hoped to eventually expand this platform to create country specific versions.
+The platform needed to be displayed in two languages, English and Arabic.
+IFPRI also hoped to eventually expand this platform to create country-specific versions.

 I was responsible for the visual design and HTML/CSS for this platform.

 </div>
 </section>